paulhargreaves/find-stignore/README.md

   -url string
         The host URL.
 Do not attempt to use this with a 'remote' Syncthing server since it expects to see the local filesystem that matches what syncthing sees. (default "http://localhost:8384")
 ```

+## Installation

+You'll need to download and then use go build should create yourself an executable.

 ## Examples

 No files are being ignored on this folder.